Biology

 Covers the development of the immune response, the cell biology of the immune system, the nature of antigens, antibodies, B and T cells, and the complement system.
 The nature of natural immunity, transplantation immunology, and tumor immunology also considered.

 Examination of the molecular control of neuronal structure and function.
 After understanding classic cloning techniques and experiments, students will learn more modern variations of techniques related to nucleic acid sequencing, protein visualization, and genetic manipulation.
 Additional topics such as intracellular signaling, neurotrophins and cell death, growth cone guidance, and the molecular basis of learning and memory are covered.
 The final portion of the course revolves around pathological disorders, such as Alzheimer’s disease and spinal cord injuries, culminating in an independent investigation of the molecular basis of a neurological disorder of each student’s choosing.
 Students will gain experience reading and interpreting primary research articles, working collaboratively in small groups, and communicating scientifically.
 Weekly laboratory sessions are devoted to exploring the molecular basis of compensatory plasticity in the cricket auditory system.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 2566)

 Current Topics and Research in Marine Science is an experiential research course in which students design and carry out an individual semester long research project.
 In an advanced seminar setting, students choose topics and learn to (1) search for information in the scientific literature; (2) evaluate the utility of papers to their research topic; (3) identify gaps in existing understanding; (4) formulate hypothesis-driven research questions; and (5) utilize the R programming environment for analysis and presentation of scientific data.
 Ultimately, students design and carry out a research project that includes integration of their understanding of the scientific literature.
 Students present their results in a final oral presentation and written paper.
 Taught in residence at the Schiller Coastal Studies Center as part of the BCSS, Bowdoin Coastal Studies Semester program.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2217)

 Plants can be found growing under remarkably stressful conditions.
 Even your own backyard poses challenges to plant growth and reproduction.
 Survival is possible only because of a diverse suite of elegant physiological and morphological adaptations.
 The physiological ecology of plants from extreme habitats (e.g., tundra, desert, hypersaline) is discussed, along with the responses of plants to environmental factors such as light and temperature.
 Readings from the primary literature facilitate class discussion.
 Excursions into the field and laboratory exercises complement class material.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 3280)

 Seminar exploring the numerous roles of ribonucleic acid, from the discovery of RNA as a cellular messenger to the development of RNAs to treat disease.
 Topics also include RNA enzymes, interactions of RNA viruses with host cells, RNA tools in biotechnology, and RNA as a potential origin of life.
 Focuses on discussions of papers from the primary literature.